 Global factors of safety should be used when designing piled foundations of marine works against shear failure of the ground.
 The loads used should be unfactored values covered in Chapter 5 of Part 1 of the Manual, with no allowance for partial safety factors.
 When considering the interaction between the structure and the soil, all appropriate loading conditions should be examined.
+Reference should be made to GEO Publication No. 1/2006 - Foundation Design and Construction (GEO, 2006), GEO Technical Guidance Note No.41 (TGN 41) - Amendments to British Standards References in Technical Guidance Documents for Migration to Eurocodes (GEO, 2014) and Code of Practice for Foundations (BD, 2017).

 For any pile, the ultimate bearing or pull-out capacity should be assessed from loading tests, and the working load should not be greater than the ultimate bearing or pull-out capacity, as appropriate, divided by a factor of safety.
-The required factors of safety are different depending on whether preliminary piles as specified in GS Clause 8.38 are included in the pile loading tests.
-The minimum global factors of safety for piles in soil are given in Table 4 of GEO Publication 1/96 - Pile Design and Construction (GEO, 1997), which are summarized as follows :
+The required factors of safety are different depending on whether preliminary piles as specified in GS Clause 8.42 are included in the pile loading tests.
+The minimum global factors of safety for piles in soil and rock are given in Table 6.1 of GEO Publication No. 1/2006 (GEO, 2006), which are summarized as follows :